Even by Garuda’s touching the tree with his feet, the

 claws and rose on his wings.

-Shaking the mountains by his wings, Garuda rose on the sky holding the branch in his beak and the two animals in his claws.
+Shaking the mountains by his wings, Garuda rose in the sky, holding the branch in his beak and the two animals in his claws.

 Not finding any spot to rest on, he travelled long and went to the mountain called Gandhamadana.

 Garuda asked his father where he should drop the branch of the tree.
-Kasyapa directed him to a mountain always covered with snow and beyond the reach of ordinary creatures.
+Kasyapa directed him to a mountain that was always covered with snow and was beyond the reach of ordinary creatures.

-Garuda travelled a long distance to reach the place and let the giant branch fall.
-And it fell with a great noise.
+Garuda travelled a long distance and reached the mountain.
+He let the giant branch fall on the mountain.
+It fell with a great noise.

 Garuda then sat on the summit of that mountain, ate both the elephant and the tortoise, and rose on his wings with great speed from the top of the mountain.

-Various omens began to appear among the Devas foreboding danger.
+The Devas observed various omens, foreboding danger.
 Indra asked his Guru Brihaspati about the significance of these omens.

-Brihasati said that the son of Kasyapa and Vinata, a bird with immense strength and having the blessings of Valakhilyas was coming to take away the Soma (Amrita) from Indra and that Garuda was capable of achieving his goal.
+Brihaspati said that Garuda, the son of Kasyapa and Vinata, a bird with immense strength and having the blessings of Valakhilyas was coming to take away the Soma (Amrita) from Indra and that Garuda was capable of achieving his goal.

 No comments: